rjcrter11/E-commerce-app/README.md

 ![Libraries.io dependency status for GitHub repo](https://img.shields.io/librariesio/github/rjcrter11/E-commerce-app?style=plastic)

 # Thread Connects
-Thread Connects is an E-commerce app for practicing principles and React and Redux.
+Thread Connects is an E-commerce app for practicing principles of React and Redux.
 You can find the deployed project at [Thread Connects](https://thread-connects.vercel.app/)

 ## Project Overview